koehlma/jaspy/README.rst

 - add a virtual file system (consider using: `BrowserFS <https://github.com/jvilk/BrowserFS>`_)
 - … and, of course, your own great ideas and cool features

-Do not hesitate to contribute or ask if there is anything unclear about the code.
+Do not hesitate to contribute or ask if there is anything unclear about the code or the process of contributing in general.

 Structure